GJChaitin/unknowable/ch2.md

 You might expect that a book on the incompleteness theorems would include material on symbolic logic and that it would present a formal axiomatic system, for example, Peano arithmetic.
 Well, this book won't!
 First, because formalisms for deduction failed and formalisms for computation succeeded.
 So instead I'll show you a beautiful and highly mathematical formalism for expressing algorithms, LISP.
 The other important reason for showing you LISP instead of a formal axiomatic system is that I can prove incompleteness results in a very general way without caring about the internal details of the formal axiomatic system.
 To me a formal axiomatic system is like a black box that theorems come out of.
 My methods for obtaining incompleteness theorems are so general that all I need to know is that there's a proof-checking algorithm.

 So this is a post-modern book on incompleteness!
-If you look at another little book on incompleteness, Nagel & Newman's _G�del's Proof,_ which I enjoyed greatly as a child, you'll see plenty of material on symbolic logic, and **no** material on computing.
+If you look at another little book on incompleteness, Nagel & Newman's _G&#246;del's Proof,_ which I enjoyed greatly as a child, you'll see plenty of material on symbolic logic, and **no** material on computing.
 In my opinion the right way to think about all this now is to start with computing, not with logic.
 So that's the way I'm going to do things here.
 There's no point in writing this book if I do everything the way everyone else does!

 LISP means "list processing," and was invented by John McCarthy and others at the MIT Artificial Intelligence Lab around 1960.
 You can do numerical calculations in LISP, but it's really intended for symbolic calculations.
 In fact LISP is really a computerized version of set theory, at least set theory for finite sets.
-It's a simple but very powerful mathematical formalism for expressing algorithms, and I'm going to use it in Chapters [III,](https://web.archive.org/web/20131029222945/http://cs.umaine.edu/~chaitin/unknowable/ch3.html) [IV](https://web.archive.org/web/20131029222945/http://cs.umaine.edu/~chaitin/unknowable/ch4.html) & [V](https://web.archive.org/web/20131029222945/http://cs.umaine.edu/~chaitin/unknowable/ch5.html) to present G�del, Turing's and my work in detail.
+It's a simple but very powerful mathematical formalism for expressing algorithms, and I'm going to use it in Chapters III, IV & V to present G&#246;del, Turing's and my work in detail.
 The idea is to start with a small number of powerful concepts, and get everything from that.
 So LISP, the way I do it, is more like mathematics than computing.

 And LISP is rather different from ordinary work-a-day programming languages, because instead of executing or running programs you think about evaluating expressions.
 It's an expression-based or functional programming language rather than a statement-based imperative programming language.